Virtual queuing or virtual waiting room — aren’t they the same thing?

 Combining physical queuing with a digital system, users are better informed throughout the process, while offered various alternatives to standing in line.
 This visitor’s waiting room experience offers them a perceived level of complete control, resulting in a preferred transaction.

 Digital registration systems allow your staff to get on with more important and pressing matters, as will digital signage systems that inform human visitors in the waiting room when it’s their turn and where to go next.

-The benefits of virtual waiting rooms during the Coronavirus pandemic
+The benefits of virtual waiting room software during the Coronavirus pandemic

 We’re more than aware of the impacts of social distancing and the extreme measures society has taken to ensure the best possible safety practices.
 The rules and regulations apply to all kinds of businesses and operations, each with their unique ranges of consumer types - not just patient satisfaction.

 For hospitals, healthcare services and providers, physical waiting rooms have been stripped back to reduce proximity and number of patients.
 Many have chosen a replacement or support health systems using virtual waiting rooms to provide higher patient satisfaction and optimise patient flow with automated appointment reminders, allowing patients to get patient status updates while in the waiting room, digital registrations and check-ins.
 Where possible, systems utilising 2-way video or audio consultations has meant that many physical visits are now easily avoided with a better patient experience.

 Without a doubt, this waiting room technology has limited the spread of the virus, while protecting staff and patients from other illnesses and disease.
 It optimises patient flow during periods of high demand, fends off unseen disruptions while providing further flexibility, safety, and security.